Coiin-Blockchain/nvl-independent-signer/README.md

 ## Register Independent Signer From an Installer (Easy)

-1. Download the latest release of the [Coiin Network Validator](https://github.com/Coiin-Blockchain/nvl-independent-signer/releases) installer for your OS
+1. Download the latest release of the [Coiin Network Validator](https://github.com/Coiin-Blockchain/nvl-independent-signer/releases) installer for your OS.
    - Note: macOS users should download the file ending in .dmg, while Windows users should download the file ending in .exe

+2. Run the installer.
+   - If you don't see your Public Key after running the installer, try running it again.
+3. Paste the Public Key from the installer into the Validation Nodes page of the Coiin Console and click Register.

 ## Register Independent Signer From a Command Line Interface